Betsy DeVos Attacked By Liberal Senators Over Guns In Schools And Her Wealth During Confirmation Hearings

 Senator Chris Murphy, a Democrat, became a vocal gun control activist after the Sandy Hook school shooting.
 He appeared quite displeased when Betsy DeVos refused to rule out allowing guns in schools if she is confirmed as the Department of Education Secretary.

-During the hearing Betsy DeVos was also quizzed about her stance on Donald Trump’s vow to ban gun-free school zones after taking office, by Senator Murphy, NBC News notes.
+During the hearing Betsy DeVos was also quizzed about her stance on Donald Trump’s vow to ban gun-free school zones after taking office by Senator Murphy, NBC News notes.

 “I will support what the president-elect does.
 But senator, if the question is around gun violence and the results of that, please know that I, I — my heart bleeds and is broken for those families that have lost any individual due to gun violence,” Betsy DeVos added during her Senate confirmation hearing.